Mike Hoogveld

 Co-founder nlmtd

-Mike Hoogveld is a partner at nlmtd and an expert in future-proof organization.
-With over twenty years of experience as a manager and advisor across a wide range of organizations, both domestically and internationally, Mike also serves as a startup mentor.
-Additionally, he conducts scientific research at Nyenrode and teaches at various universities and business schools.
+Mike Hoogveld is a partner at nlmtd and an expert in future-proof organizing.
+With over twenty years of experience as a manager and advisor in a wide variety of organizations both domestically and internationally, Mike is also a startup mentor, conducts scientific research at Nyenrode, and teaches at various universities and business schools.

 Share this article

-Transitions in fields like energy and food are complex, uncertain, and often unclear.
-This complexity can trigger various forms of resistance in our minds.
-One common reaction is the “bystander effect.”
-When a transition seems all-encompassing, we may believe that our individual influence is minimal or that someone else will address the problem for us.
-However, this couldn’t be further from the truth.
-You can make a positive impact on these transitions, whether as an individual or an organization.
-A compelling example of this is illustrated by a scientific experiment conducted over the past few decades in Yellowstone National Park.
+Transitions, such as in the fields of energy or food, are complex, uncertain, and unclear.
+This is partly why they evoke many forms of resistance in our minds.
+One of the most common reactions is the ‘bystander effect’: because such a transition seems all-encompassing, we think our influence on it is negligible, or that others will solve the problem for us.
+But nothing could be further from the truth.
+You can indeed make a positive impact on transitions as an individual or an organization.
+How this works is beautifully demonstrated in a scientific experiment that unfolded over the past decades in Yellowstone National Park.

 A Chain Reaction

-The roots of the newly returned trees strengthened the riverbanks, which were less trampled by elk hooves.
-Consequently, erosion decreased, the water became clearer, and fish species returned to the area.
-Beavers also made a comeback, building dams that created habitats for reptiles, amphibians, otters, and fish.
-Remarkably, even the remaining elk proved to be stronger and healthier than before [1].
+The roots of the returned trees strengthened the riverbanks, which were also less trampled by elk hooves.
+As a result, erosion decreased, the water became clearer, and fish species returned.
+Beavers also returned, with dams that created habitats for reptiles, amphibians, otters, and fish.
+And even the remaining elk eventually proved to be stronger and healthier than before [1].

-What can the Yellowstone story teach us about societal changes, like those in energy or food?
+What does the Yellowstone story teach us about societal transitions, such as those in energy or food?

-First, it is essential to recognize that everything is interconnected.
-An intervention in the right place, such as the reintroduction of wolves, can lead to unexpected chain reactions, where one change triggers many others.
+First, that everything is connected.
+An intervention in the right place (such as the reintroduction of the wolf) can cause unexpected chain reactions, where one change leads to many others.

-Want to learn more about successfully navigating transitions?
-Contact us.
+Want to Know more about Successfully Realizing Transitions?
+Contact Us.

 [1] Source: The Wolves of Yellowstone, National Geographic